trek-view/basecamp/_posts/2021-01-08-my-favourite-humanitarian-openstreetmap-summit-2020-talks.md

 Americas block.

-Natalia da Silveria from the [GeoLab at the Universidad de Antioquia](http://www.udea.edu.co/) discusses the SIG en Bici (GIS in Bike) project that is researching how people navigate through cities on back to identify ways to optimise their routes (for speed, safety, etc.).
+Natalia da Silveria from the [GeoLab at the Universidad de Antioquia](http://www.udea.edu.co/) discusses the SIG en Bici (GIS in Bike) project that is researching how cyclists navigate through cities to identify ways to optimise their routes (for speed, safety, etc.).

-This is project is particularity close to our hearts, [with our ongoing crowdsourced initiatives to build safer bicycle lanes in cities](/blog/2020/challenge-map-amsterdam-by-bicycle).
+This project is particularity close to our hearts, [with our ongoing crowdsourced initiatives to build safer bicycle lanes in cities](/blog/2020/challenge-map-amsterdam-by-bicycle).
 I've already emailed the SIG en Bici team...